Women Employed: Promoting fair workplaces

 Despite many improvements in women's economic status over the past three decades, employment discrimination and unfairness in the workplace are still a fact of life for many women.
 On average, women make only 80 cents for every dollar a man makes, and can lose an immense amount of wages over a lifetime due to the wage gap which persists despite education level.
 A disproportionate number of women are clustered in low-paying, part-time jobs, often without benefits or dependable hours.

 Women Employed promotes equal pay, fair workplace practices, and work-family balance.
 Women Employed also advocates for stronger anti-discrimination laws and equal employment opportunities in workplaces.
 As the leader of the Earned Sick Time Chicago Coalition, Women Employed played a leadership role in advocating for paid sick time ordinances in Chicago and Cook County.
 Those ordinances both passed in 2016, and went into effect on July 1, 2017.
-As the leader of the Illinois Paid Leave Coalition, WE is working to pass legislation that would guarantee all working people in the state of Illinois access to paid sick leave which they could take when they are sick, or to care for sick family members.
+As the leader of the Illinois Paid Leave Coalition, WE works with a large number of organizations to expand and defen paid sick leave policies, including related to the COVID-19 pandemic.